Most of us might know the feeling of swimming in an endless sea of numbers and data without really knowing which way to navigate..

 The legislation keeps changing to meet needs for customer protection, privacy protection, and so forth.
 Make sure you know the rules – and play by them.

-Quantifiable data includes e.g.., average handling time, waiting time, hit rate, success rate, NPS score, and so forth – basically everything you can measure out in numbers and figures.
+Quantifiable data includes measurable metrics like average handling time, waiting time, hit rate, success rate, NPS score, and other numerical figures.

 |